-- 5.1 Apply psychological content and skills to career goals - 5.2 Exhibit self-efficacy and self-regulation - 5.3 Refine project-management skills - 5.4 Enhance teamwork capacity - 5.5 Develop meaningful professional direction for life after graduation the core courses (40 hours) and at least one practicum (1+ hours) are required of all students, while the elective courses (at least 9 hours) may be selected in accordance with a student's future academic and career goals.
+The B.S. degree in psychology is designed to prepare students entering career fields that require psychological understanding, as well as students who plan to attend graduate school in psychology and allied fields.
+Therefore, the core courses (40 hours) and at least one practicum (1+ hours) are required of all students, while the elective courses (at least 9 hours) may be selected in accordance with a student's future academic and career goals.
 Students planning to apply to graduate school should work closely with a faculty advisor while planning elective courses and while making preparations for graduate programs.
 Students preparing for graduate school will be advised to take PSY 3163 Senior Thesis and STAT 3243 Computer-Packaged Statistics during the spring of their junior year.
 Most graduate school materials need to be sent to selected programs during the fall semester of the year before the student plans to enter a graduate program.